An Improvement to Levenshtein's Upper Bound on the Cardinality of Deletion Correcting Codes: Introduction

-The $s$-deletion case is slightly more complicated because different inputs have different degrees.
-The input strings consisting of a single symbol repeated $n$ times have only a single possible output: the string with that symbol repeated $n-s$ time.
-Consequently, using the minimum degree over all of the inputs yields a worthless bound.
-The following argument is due Levenshtein \cite{levenshtein_binary_1966}.
 The average degree of an input is asymptotic to $\left(\frac{q-1}{q}\right)^s\binom{n}{s}$ and most inputs have a degree close to that.
 The inputs can be divided into two classes: those with degree at least $1-\epsilon$ times the average degree and those with smaller degree.
 For an appropriately chosen $\epsilon$ that goes to zero as $n$ goes to infinity, the vast majority of inputs fall into the former class.
 Call members of the former class the typical inputs.
 The minimum degree argument can be applied to bound the number of typical inputs that can appear in a code.
-There are $q^{n-s}$ possible outputs so asymptotically at most $q^n/\binom{n}{s}(q-1)^s$ typical inputs are in a code.
-We have no information about how many of the atypical inputs appear in a code, but the total number of atypical inputs is small enough to not affect the asymptotics of the upper bound.
+There are $q^{n-s}$ possible outputs, so the number of typical inputs in a code is asymptotically at most \eqref{eq:lev-upper}.
+We have no information about what the fraction of the atypical inputs can appear in a code, but the total number of atypical inputs is small enough to not affect the asymptotics of the upper bound.

-The two bounds have the same growth rates, but the bound on deletion correcting codes is a factor of $q^s$ better than the bound on insertion correcting codes, despite the fact that any $s$-deletion correcting code is an $s$-insertion correcting code and vice versa.
+The bounds \eqref{eq:bad-upper} and \eqref{eq:lev-upper} have the same growth rates, but the bound on deletion correcting codes is a factor of $q^s$ better than the bound on insertion correcting codes, despite the fact that any $s$-deletion correcting code is an $s$-insertion correcting code and vice versa.
 Note that there is no possible improvement to the insertion channel bound from dividing the inputs into typical and atypical classes.

 We extend this bounding strategy to channels that perform both deletions and insertions.
 We obtain a generalized upper bound that includes Levenshtein's bound as a special case.
-Recall that Levenshtein's bound was previously known to be tight for one deletion and alphabet size two.
-The new bound improves upon the previously known bounds whenever the number of deletions is greater than the alphabet size.
+Recall that Levenshtein's bound is known to be tight for one deletion and alphabet size two.
+The new bound improves upon the Levenshtein's bound whenever the number of deletions is greater than the alphabet size.